Saudi Arabia tenders Riyadh Metro Line 7

 Yasir Iqbal

-Egyptian contractor Rowad Modern Engineering, a subsidiary of the Elsewedy Electric Group, has begun construction on the expansion of Saudi Logistics Services Company (Sal) facilities at King Khalid International airport in Riyadh.
+This tender follows the start of construction by Egyptian contractor Rowad Modern Engineering, a subsidiary of Elsewedy Electric Group, on the expansion of SAL’s facilities at King Khalid International airport in Riyadh.
+The scope of work includes rehabilitating and upgrading existing infrastructure, as well as constructing new supporting facilities and services.

-The project is in line with Vision 2030 and the National Transport & Logistics Strategy, which aims to support the kingdom’s logistics sector and enhance Saudi Arabia’s position as a global logistics hub.
+The logistics hub aims to meet demand for customised warehouses near King Khalid International airport and the Riyadh Metro.
+The project aligns with Vision 2030 and the National Transport & Logistics Strategy, which aims to strengthen the kingdom’s logistics sector and enhance Saudi Arabia’s position as a global logistics hub.

 Yasir Iqbal